-Focus on four cross-cutting issues
+Focus on four cross-cutting themes

 Considering the complexity of AMR, some specific issues will be applicable to all the thematic areas.
-Those cross-cutting issues are expected to be taken into account in the design, development and implementation of the research for each of the areas.
+Those specific issues will be considered in the design, development and implementation of the research and innovation activities in each area.
 Cross-cutting issues are developed below.

-Antimicrobial resistance: a phenomenon driven by social factors32
+Antimicrobial resistance: a phenomenon driven by socio-economic factors36

 Human activities - lifestyles, farming methods, eating habits, mobility, acquisition of new techniques - have direct repercussions on the environment and consequently on the microbial environment and on the health status of the populations concerned.
 It is therefore crucial to involve the social sciences at all stages of the AMR research process, alongside the life sciences.
 In a similar manner to life sciences, social sciences encompass a range of disciplines with different scales and scope, each of which can make distinct contributions to the research and innovation priorities to decrease the burden of AMR.
-In the framework of the One Health AMR Partnership, social sciences will include sociology, psychology, anthropology, politics, arts and humanities, economics, ethics, law and implementation/management science (see below).
+In the framework of EUP OH AMR, social sciences will include sociology, psychology, anthropology, politics, arts and humanities, economics, ethics, law and implementation/management science (see below).
 This plurality of social science disciplines can produce evidence on how best to monitor, manage and mitigate AMR.
 The disciplines can offer an understanding of the phenomenon of antimicrobial resistance not only as a biological issue but also as a social issue that is affected, for example, by behaviour, law, culture, ethics, and management science.
 The plurality of approaches within the social sciences places them front and centre of any meaningful plan to address AMR and they are positioned to respond to AMR as a problem that manifests in different ways in different places and over time, rather than as a uniform phenomenon.
 Although AMR is recognised as a global phenomenon, it affects countries to different degrees, reflecting their respective economic, social and environmental contexts and challenges.
 This perspective can not only shed light on parameters that are predominantly socio-economic but also can contribute to the understanding of the biosocial dynamics of AMR from a One Health perspective.
 Social sciences will allow, for example, to better understand the individual (age, gender, genetic, medical background) and societal drivers of AMR transmission, to identify the social barriers preventing the uptake of preventative or mitigating interventions, and to propose solutions to overcome those barriers.

 The need for interdisciplinary research where life sciences and social sciences are combined to find innovative solutions is well recognised.
 However, to date, both life scientists and social scientists have worked on multiple aspects of AMR, but often in isolation.
-JPIAMR and, the candidate One Health AMR partnership, intend to encourage multi- and inter-disciplinary research across the social and life sciences.
+The EUP OH AMR, intends to encourage multi- and inter-disciplinary research across the social and life sciences.
 In line with this idea, social science priorities have been included in the research and innovation objectives (Table 3 and 4).
 In addition, a group of experts has been convened to propose solutions to encourage the active collaboration of social scientists with life scientists and overcome the current difficulties faced by social scientists when trying to participate in calls for projects.

-32 Adapted from a draft working paper by the OH AMR Social Sciences working group, describing the potential contribution of Social Sciences to curb AMR.
+36 Adapted from a draft working paper by the OH AMR Social Sciences working group, describing the potential contribution of Social Sciences to curb AMR.